 VAV!/October 29, 2011

-With those immortal words, in 1946 "Sky King", America's Favorite Flying Cowboy, first aired as a 15 minute serial radio adventure series.
+With those immortal words from 1946's "Sky King", America's Favorite Flying Cowboy, first aired as a 15 minute serial radio adventure series.
 By 1947, the serial had been upgraded to a 1/2 hour, twice a week success!

 Flying aboard his beloved Cessna T-50 twin-engine bamboo bomber airplane "Songbird," Schuyler 'Sky' King was neverendingly involved in one frantic adventure after another.
 Operating his Flying Crown Ranch in Arizona, near a fictional town called Grover, Sky's bigger than life character was portrayed through the years by actors Jack Lester, Earl Nightingale, and eventually, Roy Engel.
 Beryl Vaughn played Sky's niece Penny; Jack Bivens was Chipper and Cliff Soubier was the foreman.